ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 *Read more on the [documentation](/docs/deploy/deploying-liferay-dxp.html) or follow our [step-by-step tutorial](/tutorials/liferay-dxp/get-started.html).*

+##### 9. Zero Downtime Deployments

+During alpha, whenever a new deployment was triggered, your app would go offline for couple seconds until the new version was 100% ready.
+We knew that was not ideal, so we sat down to build a much better experience that minimizes downtime and user interruption.

+Now, you don't have to worry about your app being taken down during deployment of the new code.
+Push updates and restart your services with zero downtime.

 ##### 10. Global DNS

 We know how tedious it is to setup your domains.
 That's why we're introducing a new reliable and scalable DNS solution.